dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 OP_SIDECHAINVOTE <M4> <identifier, vote[1,0,-1],identifier, vote[1,0,-1], etc...>
 ```

-An M3 will create an entry in D2 where vote count is zero, if vote failed after the vote perioud the entry will be deleted, if the vote is success the entry will be deleted with whent he trx is broadast or the deposti period is reached.
+An M3 will create an entry in D2 where vote count is zero, if vote failed after the vote period the entry will be deleted, if the vote is success the entry will be deleted with when the trx is broadcast or the deposit period is reached.
 There can only be 1 M3 per
 An M4 message will change the value of vote count (a vote goes bellow 0 it will stay zero)